hiphops-io/hiphops-io.github.io/docs/start-quickstart.md

 As a next step, we'd suggest looking through the events and calls offered by each app for inspiration, then create a pipeline of your own.

+> Remember to kill the hops process when you're done

 **Enjoy automating!**